GenAI Tool Features | AI Competency Centre

 How to Use Connectors

-Once connected, your connectors will appear in the tool selection menu as ‘Company Knowledge’.
-You can ask ChatGPT to search files, fetch live data, or reference documents by asking it to use your Company Knowledge, or by manually selecting and enabling this tool in Settings.
+Once connected, your connectors will appear in the tool selection menu (shown by the + symbol to the left hand side of the chat input box) under the 'More' tab.
+You can ask ChatGPT to search files, fetch live data, or reference documents by asking it to use that specific app, or by manually selecting and enabling this tool in Settings.

-Remember: Despite its title Company Knowledge, Connectors can only access files that you have permission to access through your connected accounts.
+Remember: Connectors can only access files that you have permission to access through your connected accounts.

 Projects are smart workspaces that keep everything related to a long‑running effort in one place.
 You can group together chats, upload reference files, and add custom instructions so ChatGPT remembers what matters and stays on‑topic.
 With memory, context, and flexible tools, they’re ideal for repeated and evolving work such as writing, research, planning, and more.